Hiccupa/Hiccupa/README.md

-- 👋 Hi, I’m @Hiccupa.
+- 👋 Hi there!!
+I'm Syed Ayaz Hussain an aspiring Hardware Engineer eager to kickstart my career in VLSI design.
-- 👀 I’m an ENI student at BITS PILANI.
+- 👀 I’m an Final year student at BITS PILANI pursuing B.E.Electronics and Instrumentation integrated with M.Sc.Physic
-- 🌱 I’m currently learning C++,Verilog, Python.
+- 🌱 Languages: C++,Verilog, Python.
+- 🛠  Tools: Xilinx Vivado, Xilinx ISE, Matlab, LTSpice, Hspice
 - 📫 Reach me at ayazh864@gmail.com.
+Feel free to DM for networking and collaboration :)

 <!---
 Hiccupa/Hiccupa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.